lamelyan/blog-hugo/content/posts/machine-learning-ai/index.md

 Each of these topics became clearer after this course.

-This post is a starting point of my journey into understanding artificial intelligence and machine learning.
+This post is the starting point of my journey into understanding artificial intelligence and machine learning.

 To understand the concept of machine learning, it is helpful to contrast it with our "traditional" application development.